Maps, Directions and Trails Conditions

 Wayfinding on the Wildwood Trail and Leif Erikson Drive

 Leif Erikson Drive, once a road traveled by automobiles and now a wide forest trail, extends 11.2 miles from the NW Thurman St. trailhead to NW Germantown Road.
 Mileage on Leif Erikson is marked by white concrete posts on the right side of the trail as you travel north from Thurman to Germantown Rd., and show the distance in miles from the NW Thurman St. gate.
+Read more about the history of Leif Erikson Drive here.

 Maps of Forest Park